 The space between the slabs as well as outside the slabs is filled with dielectrically anisotropic media.
 The respective regions are labeled ${\bf r} = {\bf 1}$, {\bf 3}, and {\bf 5}.
 The media are assumed to be optically uniaxial such as most liquid crystals.
 (The terms ``uniaxial media'' and ``liquid crystals'' will be used interchangeably throughout the paper.)
 The dielectric and optical properties are characterized by the parallel and perpendicular dielectric functions $\varepsilon^{\parallel}_{\bf r}(\omega,T)$ and $\varepsilon^{\perp}_{\bf r}(\omega,T)$.
 In uniaxial liquid crystals, both dielectric functions are strong functions of temperature $T$.
 The theoretical formalism allows the three materials to be different.
 However in all the examples considered below the material will be the same in all three regions.

-In each region {\bf r}, the direction of the optical axis is defined by a polar angle $\theta_{r}$ and azimuth angle $\psi_{r}$, as shown in Fig.~\ref{fig:one}.
-Within Cartesian coordinate system, the dielectric tensor is defined as follows. (i) In the starting orientation the optical axis coincides with the $z$-axis.
+In each region {\bf r}, the direction of the optical axis is defined by polar angle $\theta_{r}$ and azimuth angle $\psi_{r}$, as shown in figure~\ref{fig:one}.
+The dielectric tensor is defined as follows. (i) In the starting orientation the optical axis coincides with the $z$-axis.
 This implies $\varepsilon^{zz} = \varepsilon^{\parallel}$, $\varepsilon^{xx} = \varepsilon^{yy} = \varepsilon^{\perp}$, and all off-diagonal terms are zero. (ii) The medium is rotated around axis $y$ by an angle $\theta$. (iii) The medium is rotated around axis $z$ by an angle $\psi$.
-As a result, the dielectric tensor in region {\bf r} assumes the form
+The resulting dielectric tensor in region {\bf r} is

 where

 All five regions are assumed to be spatially uniform, i.e. the dielectric functions are independent of $x$, $y$, and $z$.
 This implies no distortion of the director field and hence a zero bulk elastic energy.
 Physically, this corresponds to either very weak or very strong anchoring.
 In the first case, the surface energy is zero, and the orientation is an arbitrary parameter.
 In the second case, the orientation is fixed and the vdW energy is a small correction to the dominant surface energy.
 In any case, the goal of the present calculation is to characterize the vdW energy for a given orientation which is considered a model parameter.